ucsd-cse12-ss24/ucsd-cse12-ss24.github.io/syllabus.md

 instructor as soon as possible.
 If you prefer to speak with someone outside of the course, please contact the Office of Prevention of Harassment and
 Discrimination: [https://ophd.ucsd.edu/](https://ophd.ucsd.edu/){:target="_blank"}.

+# Frequently Asked Questions

+**Do I have to participate if I’m on the waitlist?**

+Yes, you’re responsible for everything as if you’re a normally-enrolled student while you’re on the waitlist, including any submission deadlines, and your work will be graded as usual.

+**I have a question about enrollments and the waitlist.**

+Please contact [CSE student affairs](https://cse.ucsd.edu/undergraduate/advising/cse-student-affairs-office-hours){:target=”_blank”}, who can give the best advice and information about the enrollment process.
+They are friendly and helpful and know much more about timing and any updates you will see through the registration system.

+There is some useful advice at [Enrolling in CSE Courses](https://cse.ucsd.edu/undergraduate/courses/enrolling-cse-courses){:target=”_blank”} that likely summarizes a lot of what they would tell you to get you started.

+**Will the course be in-person or remote?
+Is attendance required?**

+The content of the course is delivered in-person.
+Attendance is not required, but is highly recommended (check [Engagement](#engagement)).
+Studies (by UCSD faculty) have shown that attendance and participation in lecture leads to better student performance and higher grades.

+**Can I take an exam early/late?**
+**TODO**
+depending on your situation; we can accommodate requests with medical/religious reasons or due to family emergencies, but not personal travel, birthday parties, etc.

+All of the exams, including the final exam will be in-person exams.